Angela Schanelec

-Angela Schanelec ([aŋˈɡeːla ˈʃaːnəlɛk]; born 14 February 1962) is a German actress, film director and screenwriter.
+Angela Schanelec ([aŋˈɡeːla ˈʃaːnəlɛk]; born 14 February 1962) is a German actress, film director, screenwriter, and translator.

 Her film Places in Cities was screened in the Un Certain Regard section at the 1998 Cannes Film Festival.
-At the 69th Berlin International Film Festival, Schanelec won the Silver Bear for Best Director for her film I Was at Home, But.
+In 2019, Schanelec won the Silver Bear for Best Director, for her film I Was at Home, But, at the 69th Berlin International Film Festival.
+During the 73rd Berlin International Film Festival, in 2023, Schanelec won the Silver Bear for Best Screenplay, for Music.

 Biography

 Schanelec was born in Aalen, Baden-Württemberg, in Germany.
-Her artistic career began as an actress onstage; however, she is best known today for her career as a filmmaker, which began during her time at the Berlin Film and Television Academy (dffb).
-There, she studied under Harun Farocki and Hartmut Bitomsky, and met Christian Petzold and Thomas Arslan, with whom she comprised the so-called first wave of the Berlin School.
+Her artistic career began as an actress onstage.

+Today she is best known for her career as a filmmaker, which began during her time at the Berlin Film and Television Academy (dffb).
+There, she studied under Harun Farocki and Hartmut Bitomsky.
+She met Christian Petzold and Thomas Arslan, with whom she has comprised the so-called first wave of the Berlin School.
 During this time, she produced her thesis film, I Stayed in Berlin All Summer, a 47-minute featurette.

 Schanelec, Petzold and Arslan found support in the budding artistic scene of post-reunification Berlin, and in the production company Schramm Film, operated by Michael Weber and Florian Koerner von Gustorf.
-Since graduating from dffb, She has written and directed 7 features and contributed segments to the anthology films Bridges of Sarajevo and Germany 09.
+Since graduating from dffb, she has written and directed 7 features and contributed segments to the anthology films Bridges of Sarajevo and Germany 09.